ashleysmith22/ePortfolio/index.md

 ## **Introduction**
     Hello my name is Ashley Smith, and I started attending SNHU's computer science seven years ago.
-This gitHub pages account is meant to provide an electronic portfolio from which I finish my final project for CS-499 and compelete my Bachelor's degree in computer science.
+This gitHub pages account is meant to provide an electronic portfolio from which I finishmy final project for CS-499 and compelete my Bachelor's degree in computer science.

 ## **Education Review**